-Chocolate Week: Day Six
+Hot Chocolate Review – Chocolate Week Day Six

 Luckily I have both hot chocolate and some rather fine goat’s milk in plentiful supply.

 Do watch out for future goaty posts where I will be trying out other products from the farm.
-I’m not normally a fan of skimmed milk, or even semi-skimmed milk, but I did like both of these in goat form and they do work remarkably well with chocolate.
+I’m not normally a fan of skimmed milk, or even semi-skimmed milk, but I did like both of these in goat form and they do work remarkably well for chocolates.
 There is a slight goaty tang, but it’s not too strong and adds another dimension to the drink which I could become quite addicted to.

 Chocolate Week has brought me many delights and one of these was a chocolate bar from Barry Callebaut with my name iced on the top.
 This put a big smile on my face.
 It wasn’t long, however, before the bar disappeared.
-Half of it went into a pan of skimmed goat’s milk to make the hot chocolate you can see above and the other half was shared with CT a little later.
+Half of it went into a pan of skimmed goat’s milk to make the hot chocolate you can see above and the other half I shared with CT a little later.

 Hans Sloane Drinking Chocolate